ghc/ghc/docs/users_guide/exts/ffi.rst

 the same operating system thread. *Sequential* ``safe`` calls however do not enjoy this luxury and may be run on arbitrary OS threads.

-This behaviour is considered an implementation detail and code relying thread local state should instead use one of the interfaces provided in :base-ref:`Control.Concurrent.` to make this explicit.
+This behaviour is considered an implementation detail and code relying on thread local state should instead use one of the interfaces provided in :base-ref:`Control.Concurrent.` to make this explicit.